Tony Towner: Playing career

-Towner famously had been on then manager Graham Hawkins pre-season shopping list, presented to chairman Derek Dougan, but Hawkins was made furious to find that Dougan had spent so much of the budget on him whilst he and head coach Jim Barron were out of the country.
-Towner would move to Charlton Athletic for just £15,000 at the end of the season.
+Towner had been on manager Graham Hawkins' pre-season shopping list, presented to chairman Derek Dougan, but Hawkins was furious on finding that Dougan had spent so much of the budget on him whilst he and head coach Jim Barron were out of the country.
+Towner moved to Charlton Athletic for £15,000 at the end of the season.

 Dougan had previously seen Towner play at Rotherham whilst covering TV work in Yorkshire as a pundit.

-Towner started that campaign being brought off the bench in a 1-1 opening day draw at home to Liverpool and from then on in, Towner would be a regular for the Wolves, making 35 appearances and chipping in with two goals, including a long-range header past Chris Woods in a win against Norwich.
+Towner started that campaign being brought off the bench in a 1-1 opening day draw at home to Liverpool and from then on in, Towner would be a regular for the Wolves, making 35 appearances and chipping in with two goals, including a long-range header past Chris Woods in a win against Norwich City.

-Asked about his season at the Molineux by the Express & Star in 2021, Towner mused “I joined Wolves from Rotherham, and it was a different world, I had been there a week and then we were flying off to Sweden for pre-season.
+Asked about his season at the Molineux in 2021, Towner said "I joined Wolves from Rotherham, and it was a different world, I had been there a week and then we were flying off to Sweden for pre-season.
 One minute I am at Rotherham and the next we are flying out to Europe – it was all very new to me.
 Then you have Liverpool and Arsenal in the first two games and it was very much a case of welcome to the big league.
 But that is what I wanted, 100 per cent.
 Any player wants to test himself against the very best, and Liverpool were very much the best at that time – they had so many star players."

 He later played for Charlton Athletic, Rochdale and Cambridge United.

 A final taste of the big time came with non-league Crawley Town in a 1991–92 FA Cup run.